The generous marriage

 How we are connected affects the properties of an entire society, generally for good.
 This aspect of network science is what got us excited about the field in the first place.
 Working in areas such as collaboration, innovation, and health, it was clear that interaction typically fosters our well-being and productivity.
 But what about doing good, in addition to doing well?
 Continue reading

-Posted in Generosity and social networks | Tagged , | Leave a comment
+Posted in Generosity and social networks | Tagged , | Comments Off on Doing good, one network at a time

 Does marital generosity flow outward?